giantswarm/docs/src/content/getting-started/access-to-platform-api/_index.md

 giantswarm              97d
 ```

 Organizations are a way to separate and isolate clusters, apps, etc., between different teams or environments.
-More information can be found in [multi-tenancy page]({{< relref "/vintage/platform-overview/multi-tenancy" >}}).
+More information can be found in [Multi-tenancy]({{< relref "/vintage/platform-overview/multi-tenancy" >}}).

 Secondly, run the `kubectl gs get clusters -A` command, which shows all the clusters managed by your management cluster, the `-A` flag stands for all namespaces.